Eisenhower Matrix for Students

 DO FIRST

-• Submit history essay due tomorrow morning
+• Complete assignment due tomorrow morning

-• Finish your part of a group project that's blocking others
+• Finish group project part blocking teammates

 PLAN THIS WEEK